Lane Cove National Park Riverside Walk

-Situated 20 minutes northwest of the Sydney CBD, Lane Cove National Park is a large pocket of scenic bushland surrounding the banks of the Lane Cove River, which flows into Sydney Harbour.
+Just 20 minutes northwest of Sydney’s CBD, Lane Cove National Park is a pocket of scenic bushland surrounding the banks of the Lane Cove River.

 Distance: 10 km (circuit)